We'll cover

 Imagine you're applying for a graphic design position at a marketing agency.
 A generic cover letter might mention your design skills in general.
 But a personalized cover letter would highlight your experience creating social media graphics, aligning perfectly with the agency's needs.

-Be sure to structure your cover letter well so that it is concise and fits on one page at the most.
+Be sure to structure your personalized cover letter well so that it is concise and fits on one page at the most.

 Example: